Chau-Nguyen-Developer/Weather-Forecast-Application/README.md

 You can clone this repository to your local machine, and then compile and run with a GUI-capable Java Developer Kit (JDK).
 I used IntelliJ in the past when I wrote this program.

 I chose GUI-based method instead of terminal-based because I believe in the importance of creating a product that is accessible and user-friendly for everybody, not only those who work in technology field.
-I wanted to make use the feature of Java Swing library, so that my program can reacts to button clicks and triggered events from the users.
+I used the Java Swing library to enable my program to respond to user interactions, such as button clicks and other triggered events.

+[The Northrop Grumman Collaboration Project (NGCP)](https://www.cpp.edu/engineering/ngcp/index.shtml) is a joint technology demonstration between Cal Poly Pomona and Cal Poly San Luis Obispo.
+Past missions revolve around the search and rescue of an immobile hiker, survivor, or patient.

 GCS stands for Ground Control Station.
+People use ground control station to remotely operate and manage un-manned vehicles, such as drones and robots, during missions.
+GCS is also crucial in obtaining and analyzing data.